-All interfaces, except those with bridge in the description, will have status monitored as normal.
-(That complex looking thing is a negative look-ahead regular expression - it's a good example to just copy.)
+All interfaces, except those with “bridge” in the description, will have status monitored as normal.
+(That complex looking value is a negative look-ahead regular expression—it’s a good example to just copy.)

 By default, LogicMonitor monitors interface bandwidth utilization as a percentage of the interface’s physical capacity.
 Note that this is a percentage utilization of your physical link speed, which may not reflect any configured limits imposed by your uplink provider.
 You can manually override the detected link speed by setting properties on the interface level.